davidad/davidad.github.io/source/_posts/2014-03-31-vnc-as-an-interface.markdown

 (VNC)](http://en.wikipedia.org/wiki/Virtual_Network_Computing) system for
 accessing the GUI environments of remote computers uses a protocol called [Remote Frame Buffer (RFB)](http://en.wikipedia.org/wiki/RFB_protocol) to exchange data about graphics output as well as keyboard and mouse input.
-It turns out to be a very sane protocol (specification PDF [here](http://www.realvnc.com/docs/rfbproto.pdf)) compared with X11, and infinitely more sane than Cocoa (which requires the ObjC runtime) or Win32 (no
+RFB turns out to be a very sane protocol (specification PDF [here](http://www.realvnc.com/docs/rfbproto.pdf)) compared with X11, and infinitely more sane than Cocoa (which requires the ObjC runtime) or Win32 (no